shr3yagupta/EcoValuePredictor/README.md

 Reuse Idea: You can make bottles, planters or eco-bricks.

 ## Improvements To Be Made In The Future
-- More types of wastes to be added
+- Add more types of waste.
-- Using a file for better predictions
+- Using a file for better predictions.
-- GUI-based program
+- GUI-based program.